 Along with his friends, Carver started Maui Floral in 1974.
 It seemed like the perfect opportunity since flowers bloomed at a different time in California and they could grow flowers when others didn’t have any.
 With the help of some angel investors, Carver delved headfirst into Maui Floral and is proud to call it his only job to date.

 Today, Maui Floral is the largest and one of the oldest protea farms in Hawaii.
 It’s located in Kula, Maui, at about 3500 ft.
-With cooler temperatures and ideal growing conditions, it’s a great place for a floral business.
+With cooler temperatures, and ideal growing conditions, it’s a great place for a floral business.
 Carver and his people grow several hundreds of thousands of stems every year and distribute them all over the United States and the world.
 Thirty acres of the 50-acre farm consists of production, but Carver has another farm that’s about 8 x 8 acres.
 Maui Florals is known for high-quality proteas, including pincushion proteas and King Protea.

 Maui Floral first got its plants from the Howard Asper Jr. Green Valley nursery in Escondido.
 They were originally from South Africa, and they grew up in California because of the similar climate.
 The hybridization program at the University of Hawaii helped a great deal and resulted in pincushion proteas – these special flowers are now a signature of Hawaii.
-This was done with macadamia nut hybrids with the help of Phil Parven and is unique to Hawaii.
+This was done with macadamia nut hybrids with the help of Phil Parven <check spelling> and is unique to Hawaii.

-It's also important to note that there weren’t that many protea growers when Maui Floral first started.
+It’s also important to note that there weren’t that many protea growers when Maui Floral first started.
 However, once commercial production started in Hawaii, it bloomed.
 That being said, it thinned out again because of processing and shipping difficulties.
-This was before FedEx and direct mainland flights, which made transportation challenges.
+This was before FedEx and direct mainland flights, which made transportation challenging.

-Since proteas are becoming more popular and there’s renewed interest in them, we’re seeing smaller growers in Maui.
+Since proteas are becoming more popular and there’s renewed interest in them, we’re seeing more smaller growers in Maui.
 This sudden mainstream popularity wasn’t expected 20 years ago, but now, King Protea is a favorite at weddings.

 While Maui Floral focuses on protea, Hawaii is known for other tropical blooms, including orchids, heliconias, and anthuriums.
 Many of these beautiful blooms are now being imported from Thailand, but leis and tropical flowers continue to be Hawaii’s most prominent flowers.